 Radiography plays a vital role in diagnosing any thoracic pathologies such as flail chest, pneumothorax, haemothorax etc. in such cases with thoracic ruptures (Brühl-Day, 2002).
 In case of haemothorax or pneumothorax confirmed in the radiograph chest tube placement is done to relieve the accumulated air or blood in the pleural space (Pollock, 2008).
 Pollock, 2008 also documented that the animals with open thoracic wounds are poor subjects for the general anaesthesia because of the respiratory and cardiovascular depression.
-In the present case, the physical examination along with the radiographic findings pointed towards thoracic trauma along with the presence of haemothorax which was clearly visible in the radiograph (increased radiodensity in the ventral portion of the thorax, also the heart margins are not visible because of this increased radiodensity leading to this cardiac silhouette).
-The presence of the haemothorax warranted the placement of chest tube to remove the haemothorax after the surgical procedure to alleviate respiratory distress.
-This was also documented by de Laforcade, 2002 and Frendin and Obel, 1997 in their study.
-So, the goat was medically treated after the surgical repair along with intermittent thoracocentesis from the chest tube placed during the surgery.
+In the present case, the physical examination along with the radiographic findings pointed towards thoracic trauma along with the presence of haemothorax which was clearly visible in the radiograph (increased radiodensity in radiographic findings it is mentioned as radiopac ??? in the ventral portion of the thorax, also the heart margins are not visible because of this increased radiodensity leading to this cardiac silhouette).
+The presence of the haemothorax warranted the placement of chest tube to remove the haemothorax blood/fluid after the surgical procedure to alleviate respiratory distress.
+This was also documented by de Laforcade, 2002 and Frendin and Obel, 1997 (REFERENCE MISSING IN BIBLIO) in their study.
+(CORRECT FONT) So, the goat was medically treated with antibiotics and NSAID after the surgical repair along with intermittent thoracocentesis from the chest tube placed during the surgery.

 In the surgical repair of thoracic injuries, suturing of the thoracic muscles is a critical step to restore the integrity of the thoracic wall and ensure proper healing.
 After addressing any internal thoracic injuries (such as lung lacerations or hemothorax), the thoracic muscles typically including the intercostal muscles, external obliques and latissimus dorsi must be carefully re-approximated to prevent any sort of leakage (Fowler, 1973).
 Absorbable sutures are often preferred for the suturing of the muscles.
-Interrupted or continuous suture patterns may be used, depending on the extent of the injury and surgeon preference.
-In the present case absorbable polygalactin 910 was used for the closur of the intercostal muscles in the simple continuous suture pattern.
+Interrupted or continuous suture patterns may be used, depending on the extent of the injury and surgeons’ preference.
+In the present case absorbable polygalactin 910 was used for the closure of the intercostal muscles in the simple continuous suture pattern.
 Lugo, 2006 in his study found that the administration of lignocaine in the intercostal muscles helps in the post-operative pain management which was also done in this case.

 CONCLUSION